johnjdavisiv/rmba/README.md

 ![](plots/rmba_demo_figure.png)

-Notice what a mess this is: we have lots of unbalanced data (many subjects couldn't complete all of the conditions—these were patients with COPD; many could not walk on the treadmill).
+Notice what a mess this is: we have unbalanced and missing data (these were patients with COPD; many could not walk on the treadmill).
 Astute useRs will notice that we didn't even bother to specify `PatientID` and `Activity` as factors, yet `rmba()` will handle all of this just fine, reproducing the numbers in Table 1 of Parker et al. exactly.
 It's still good practice to import your data correctly, of course (factors as factors, and all of that).

 ## Input

 ```
 #RRox is the gold standard measure.
 Compare RRacc agreement to RRox:
-rmba_res <- rmba(data = df, measure_one_col = "RRox",
+rmba_res <- rmba(data = df,
+                 measure_one_col = "RRox",
                  measure_two_col = "RRacc",
                  condition_col = "Activity",
                  id_col = "PatientID")
 rmba_res

 ```